awsdocs/aws-organizations-docs/doc_source/orgs_manage_org_details.md

 **To view details of an organization**

-When signed in to the organization's master account in the [AWS Organizations console](https://console.aws.amazon.com/organizations/), you can view details of the organization\.
+When signed in to the organization's management account \(formerly known as the "master account"\) in the [AWS Organizations console](https://console.aws.amazon.com/organizations/), you can view details of the organization\.

 1. Sign in to the Organizations console at [https://console\.aws\.amazon\.com/organizations/](https://console.aws.amazon.com/organizations/)\.
-You must sign in as an IAM user, assume an IAM role, or sign in as the root user \([not recommended](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#lock-away-credentials)\) in the organization's master account\.
+You must sign in as an IAM user, assume an IAM role, or sign in as the root user \([not recommended](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#lock-away-credentials)\) in the organization's management account\.

 1. Choose the **Settings** tab\.

-   The console displays details about the organization, including its ID and the email address of the owner of its master account\.
+   The console displays details about the organization, including its ID and the email address of the owner of its management account\.

 ------
 #### [ AWS CLI, AWS API ]